pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 .. code-block:: python

    html_theme_options = {
+       "logo": {
-       "logo_link": "<other page or external link>"
+           "link": "<other page or external link>",
        }
+   }

 Add a logo title
 ----------------

-To add a title in the brand section of your documentation, define a value for ``html_title``.
-This will appear just after your logo if it is set.
+To add a title in the brand section of your documentation, define a value for ``html_theme_options.logo["text"]`` This will appear just after your logo image if it is set.

 .. code-block:: python

    html_theme_options = {
+       "logo": {
-       "html_title": "My awesome documentation"
+           "text": "My awesome documentation",
        }
+   }

+.. note:: The ``html_title`` field will work as well if no logo images are specified.

 .. _icon-links: